medimohammadise/snakes-and-ladders-cl-game/README.md

     1- Snake  : If player put his/her step in snake's square will get sniffed by the snake.
     2- Ladder : If Player put his/her step in some squares it might be a ladder and can expedite the trip.
 Winner is the one that who sucessfully reach last square

-## Design
+## Design Decisions
   I have simple Domain classes (in domain package) .
   Game generate a Borad, Board contains n*n squares .
 Player moves between squares.
 Ladder or Snake's head and tail could be located at each square.
   We have 3 Menus for communicating with user (in menu package).
   For IO because of clearity and ease of configuration I choose to use Json file.
+  I decided to use ascii_art somehow because They are still fantasy.

 ## Limitations
-   This version is limited to single player only by the way it would be easy to extend it
+   This version is limited to single player only by the way it would be easy to extend it.

 ## Development
-   Configuration data is being load from Json and Game stated also is being saved in Json file.
-It is totally clear can user can change the configuration data using Json file.
+   Configuration data is being loaded from Json and Game state also is being saved in Json file.
+It is totally clear in a way that  user can change the configuration data using Json file.
    I did not use any external library and I had do rely on JDK8 only and This was the most challenging part for development.
 For validating Json I have used JDK*'th java script engine(nashorn).
-   Project got very clear packaging structure and I have tried hard to make it as simple as possible.
+   Project got very clear packaging structure and I have done my best to make it as simple as possible.

 ## Testing
-    - Just user command line it's self-explanatory enough to deal with the game Java -jar SnakesLaddersGame-0.0.1-SNAPSHOT.jar
+    Just user command line it's self-explanatory enough to deal with the game :
+    Java -jar SnakesandLaddersGame-0.0.1-SNAPSHOT.jar
 ## Configuration
    According that configuration is reading from and writing into Json file , It is clear and You can adjust default setting for the game by adjusting json .
-You can find json files it in PlayersProfile in the same directory that You are running the game .
+You can find json files it in "PlayersProfile" directory in the same location that You are running the game .
 Json files named by Player's ID.
    ```javascript
    {
 	"numberOfSqures": "8",